 How can I get the most from Rolfing?

 Movement.
 We are made for motion.
 The health of all of our systems- respiratory, circulatory, digestive etc- depends on movement.
-In addition, activity allows the body to take unfamiliar movement options introduced by Rolfing and make them it’s own.We introduce Rolfing Movement Integration throughout the Ten-Series and to get the most out of Rolfing, do your movement homework every day.
+In addition, activity allows the body to take unfamiliar movement options introduced by Rolfing and make them it’s own.We introduce movement education thoughout the Ten-Series and to get the most out of Rolfing, do your movement homework every day.
 And walk, walk, walk.